592 Working Carelessly Is Not the Performance of Duty

 3 If one is always slack in fulfilling their duty and behaves perfunctorily and deceptively to God, they are in grave danger!
 What are the consequences of intentional deceit?
 In the short term, you have a corrupt disposition, commit frequent transgressions without repenting, and you neither know to put the truth into practice, nor do you put it into practice.
 In the long term, if you continue thus, you might not commit major mistakes, but there will be no end of small ones, and their consequences will be irreversible.
 The outcome you desire will be no more!

-Adapted from “Life Entry Must Begin With the Experience of Performing One’s Duty” in Records of Talks of Christ of the Last Days
+Adapted from “Life Entry Must Begin With the Experience of Performing One’s Duty” in The Discourses of Christ of the Last Days